 October 25, 2013 in Uncategorized

-(Photo 1, of the family Channichthydiea, commonly know as Antarctic Ice fish)
+(Fig 1, Chaenocephalus aceratus, a member of the family Channichthydiea, commonly known as the Antarctic Ice fish,

 Chaenocephalus aceratus is a fish with clear blood.
 It belongs to a family of sixteen known members of the Channichthydiea (common, Antarctic Icefish), sub order Nototheioidei.
-The Channichthydiea are peculiar possessing a gene mutation that stopped the production of haemoglobin – normal in the oxygen/blood transport system.
-This gene mutation and a variety of environmental factors are thought to be responsible for the interesting physiological development of the Channichthydiea as a whole and Chaenocephalus aceratus in particular.
-There have been recent concerns over global temperature rise.
-Chaenocephalus aceratus’ unusual physiology might be particularly useful to look at when studying fish stress in response to changes in the ocean environment.
+The Channichthydiea are peculiar possessing a gene mutation that stopped the production of haemoglobin – normal in the oxygen/blood transport system for the vast majority of organisms.
+This gene mutation and a variety of environmental factors are thought to be responsible for the interesting physiological development of the Channichthydiea as a whole and Chaenocephalus aceratus in particular, as will be discussed later (Portner, 2006), (Holland, 2006).
+There have been recent concerns over global temperature rise and the impact such an event would have on the human race, (Intergovernmental Panel on Climate Change, 2013).
+A variety of indicators is useful to monitor climate.
+Chaenocephalus aceratus has an unusual physiology, very sensitive to temperature changes in the region of +/- 2.5 degrees centigrade.
+Slight temperature changes in the Antarctic might have great impact on the rest of the worlds’ climate.
+Chaenocephalus aceratus stress experiments to temperature (Wilson, 2002), (Bilyk, 2011) suggest that this organism is a tool to be used for monitoring temperature deviance in Antarctic waters.

-Chaenocephalus aceratus was discovered by Ditlef Rustad, a zoologist researching near Bouvet Island, Antartica, 1928, (Jabr, 2012).
-Immediately noticeable was that this fish had major differences with other known Antarctic fish.
+Chaenocephalus aceratus was discovered by Ditlef Rustad, a zoologist researching near Bouvet Island, Antarctica in 1928 (Jabr, 2012).
+Immediately noticeable was that this fish had major differences from other known Antarctic fish.
 The fish had no swim bladder, the skin was scale-less, tissues were translucent, gills white and, most notable, the fish exhibited colourless blood.
-It is now known that a gene mutation occurred to suppress the haemoglobin making function within the now known family Channichthydiea.
-This lack of pigmented protein throughout the tissue layers allows light to pass though virtually uninhibited giving a glassy look and apt common name – the ice fish- as can be seen in photo 1 & photo 3.
+It is now known that a gene mutation occurred to suppress the haemoglobin – making function within the now known family Channichthydiea.
+This lack of pigmented protein throughout the tissue layers allows light to pass though virtually uninhibited giving a glassy look and apt common name – the ice fish- as can be seen in Fig.1 & Fig.3.
+Living without haemoglobin as an oxygen transporter will be discussed later.
 Much work has since been carried out on Chaenocephalus aceratus to discover how such an organism was able to evolve and thrive in the now exacting and hostile marine Antarctic climate.

-The Antarctic environment has changed significantly over the last +/- 40 million years (Eastman, 2005) and as the continental land mass moved toward the south pole.
-The fossil record emerging from Antarctica supports the theory that the earlier environment was warmer, likely bio-diverse rich and populated with organisms that were poor at adapting fast to local climate change as the continent cooled to the harsher modern climate.
-Global fluctuations and then rises in planet oxygenation impacted on both marine and atmospheric environments.
-(Holland, 2006) Changes in climate and ocean currents had a marked effect on Antarctica culminating in the formation of both an ice sheet over Antarctica and of the formation of opposing circumventing currents around Antarctica known as the coastal Polar Current (anticlockwise) and Antarctic Circumpolar Current (clockwise), (Denny, 2008), see map 1., (Team, 1993)
+The Antarctic environment has changed significantly over the last +/- 40 million years (Eastman, 2005) as the continental land mass moved toward the South Pole.
+The fossil record emerging from Antarctica supports the theory that the earlier environment was much warmer supporting a bio-diverse rich population of organisms.
+The majority of species present were poor at adapting quickly to the cooling continent.
+Changes in climate and ocean currents had a marked effect on Antarctica culminating in the formation of both an ice sheet over Antarctica and of the formation of opposing circumventing currents around Antarctica known as the coastal Polar Current (anticlockwise) and Antarctic Circumpolar Current (clockwise) (Denny, 2008), see Map1. below, (Team, 1993)

-The cooling marine environment allowed for greater oxygen solubility in sea water resulting in oxygen rich waters.
-Water cooling deterred or killed off much the historic marine biodiversity of the Antarctic continent and the opposing Antarctic current system effectively trapped in the adapting organisms.
-Thus limited, trapped, adapting marine species were left to acclimatise in the emerging colder, oxygen rich environment.
+The cooling marine environment allowed for greater oxygen solubility in sea water resulting in oxygen rich waters (Denny, 2008), (Holland, 2006).
+Water cooling deterred or killed off much of the historic marine biodiversity of the Antarctic continent.
+The opposing Antarctic current system effectively trapped in the adapting organisms.
+Thus limited, trapped, adapting marine species were left to acclimatise in the increasingly colder and oxygen rich environment.
 The threat of predation decreased as historic predators unable to adapt to the new conditions were naturally removed from the locale.
-Ecosystem niches in the benthic layer and water column historically held by temperate favouring marine organisms had been vacated and had become available for occupation by local inhabitants such as the Nototheioidei with Chaenocephalus aceratus eventually taking posts on the sea floor.
+(N.C.
+Peacock, pers. comm.)
+Ecosystem niches in the benthic layer and water column historically held by temperate favouring marine organisms had been vacated and had become available for occupation by local inhabitants such as the Nototheioidei with Chaenocephalus aceratus eventually taking posts on the sea floor (Figure 4, below) (Eastman, 2005).

 Physiological coping mechanisms for Chaenocephalus aceratus

 Chaenocephalus aceratus has developed strategies for survival in Antarctic waters.
-These included maximizing oxygen uptake, albeit as a response to a lacking haemoglobin, and developing Antifreeze proteins (AFP), insurance against freezing to death in icy waters.
+These include maximizing oxygen uptake (albeit as a response to lacking haemoglobin) and developing Antifreeze proteins (AFP), as an insurance against freezing to death in icy waters.

-Photo 3, Photo Kristin O’Brien.
-Test tubes containing blood drawn from two related Antarctic fish, the one on the right from an Ice fish.
+Fig 3, Test tubes containing blood drawn from two related Antarctic fish, the one on the right from an Ice fish.

 Denny, M., 2008.
 How the Ocean Works.
 Princeton: Princeton University Press.